hackundsoehne/tooling-cheatsheet/README.md

 ## <a name="domains">Domains & SSL </a>
 * #### [GoDaddy](https://www.godaddy.com/)
-  The default.
+  The default place to buy a domain.
 But not always cheap, eventhough it can be as well.
+It does offer super amazing support though.
 * #### [Namecheap](https://www.namecheap.com/)
-  ...it's really cheap!
+  You can also buy domains here.. but they are really cheap!
 * #### [Let's Encrypt](https://letsencrypt.org/getting-started/)
-  get free SSL certificates.
+  Great to get free SSL certificates.